jmethao/Project_3/README.md

 ## **2) Has alligator sightings decreased or increased over time?**

 First off, in our to view the heatmap, you will have to download the github respository if you have not already.
-Then you will have to use a local web server to serve the HTML file (e.g., using a tool like python -m http.server if you have Python installed, or Live Server in VS Code)
+Go the the "Alligator Sighting Heatmap" folder and using a local web server such as python -m http.server if you have Python installed, or Live Server in VS Code, you can open the file: index_mai.html

 Why It's Important to Know if Alligator Sightings Have Increased or Decreased?
 There are many reason why tracking alligator sightings is important.
 A few of them are the following below: